What ages of students do you teach?

 What levels of students do you teach?

 I have experience teaching all levels of students in many styles of Violin playing.
-My students have been successful Exam candidates, and are regularly encouraged to perform.
+My students have been successful Exam candidates, are members of school and youth orchestras and are regularly encouraged to perform.

 How do you teach, or what is your teaching methodology?